2023-04-16

 Target Context

-• The reader will have a description and a proof of the proposition that for any set and any natural number, the cardinality of the number times multiplication of the set is the number times multiplication of the cardinality of the set.
+• The reader will have a description and a proof of the proposition that for any set and any positive natural number, the cardinality of the number times product of the set is the number times multiplication of the cardinality of the set.

 Orientation